jtbx/callisto/README.md

    and its standard library, and is easy to use for those who have no prior experience with C

-Callisto relies on APIs specified in the POSIX specification;
-therefore it cannot be used on operating systems that are not POSIX-compliant (like Microsoft Windows).

 ## portability

 To build Callisto, all you need is a C99 compiler.
 The configure